closemarketing/firmafy/readme.txt

 == Changelog ==
 = 1.3.3 =
+*  Fixed: Process entry to sign when order is paid.
 *  Fixed: Don't send settings signer if does not have NIF.
 *  Fixed: Don't send sign product if does not have template.